Heritage High School Governor’s STEM Academy

 - Ensure that 100 percent of students participate in work-based learning experiences, through strong partnerships with businesses and organizations

 - Increase our school’s high school graduation rate by 3 percent over the next four years

 - Reduce our school’s high school dropout rate by 2 percent over the next four years

 - Increase enrollment and retention in postsecondary education by 5 percent over the next four years by giving students the opportunity to earn dual enrollment credit.
-After graduation from high school, academy graduates will complete Career and Technical Education Follow-Up surveys to determine successful enrollment and retention in postsecondary institutions.
-Graduates will have the opportunity to network on the Heritage High School’s Governor’s STEM Academy’s social media site.
-This will allow the school to keep in contact with students and updated with their current postsecondary placements
+Academy graduates will complete Career and Technical Education Follow-Up surveys to determine successful enrollment and retention in postsecondary institutions.
+Graduates will also have the opportunity to network on the Heritage High School’s Governor’s STEM Academy’s social media sites.
+This will allow the school to keep in contact with students and receive updates about current postsecondary placements.

 - Increase the number of academy graduates employed in high-wage, high-demand, and high-skill careers as identified by the Virginia Employment Commission over the next six years after high school.
 Approximately sixty percent of Academy graduates will obtain employment within identified career pathways and related occupations following postsecondary education.

-Highlights of the Academy: As a result of participating in the Governor’s STEM Academy in the career clusters of Architecture & Construction, Arts, A/V Technology & Communications, Information Technology, and Science, Technology, Engineering, & Mathematics students will:
+Highlights of the Academy: As a result of participating in the Governor’s STEM Academy in the career clusters of Arts, A/V Technology & Communications, Information Technology, and Science, Technology, Engineering, & Mathematics students will: